Fog Bowl (American football): Other notable fog-related games

 On January 5, 1997, the New England Patriots hosted the Pittsburgh Steelers in the AFC Divisional Round.
 The game, which New England won 28–3 en route to making Super Bowl XXXI, also featured foggy conditions at Foxboro Stadium, though not as severe as the 1988 Fog Bowl.
 This game also involved Mike Tomczak, who started at quarterback for the Steelers.

 On October 22, 2017, the Patriots hosted the Atlanta Falcons in a rematch of Super Bowl LI the previous season.
 The game, which took place at a foggy Gillette Stadium, became notable for the extensive use of Skycam by NBC due to visibility issues surrounding the press box cameras.
-The Patriots won the game 23–7, and went on to advance to Super Bowl LII.
+The Patriots won the game 23–7.

+On December 12, 2020, during an NCAA FBS game between Southeastern Conference rivals LSU and Florida, a thick fog enveloped Ben Hill Griffin Stadium in Gainesville between the third and fourth quarters, forcing ESPN to abandon its main camera atop the press box after two plays of the final period and switch to its Skycam.
+The 3-5 Tigers defeated the 8-1 and No. 6-ranked Gators 37-34 when Cade York made a 57-yard field goal with 23 seconds remaining.